gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

 ABOD has been proposed as able to perform outlier detection more reliably in high dimensional data sets than distance based methods.

 A problem of the basic approach ABOD is obvious: since for each point all pairs of points must be considered, the time-complexity is in O($n^3$), the original ABOD paper proposes two approximations to address this problem: FastABOD and LB-ABOD.
 These will not be discussed here.

-### The Angled Based Outlier Factor (ABOF)
+Another fast approximation, FastVOA {cite}`pham2012near,` estimates the first and the second moment of the variance independently using random projections and AMS sketches, at the expense of introducing many parameters.

 As an approach to assign the ABOF value to any object in the database $\mathcal{D}$, we compute the scalar product of the difference vectors of any triple of points (i.e. a query point $\vec{A} \in \mathcal{D}$ and all pairs $(\vec{B},\vec{C})$ of all remaining points in $\mathcal{D} \backslash \{\vec{A}\})$ normalized by the quadratic product of the length of the difference vectors, i.e. the angle is weighted less if the corresponding points are far from the query point.
 By this weighting factor, the distance influences the value after all, but only to a minor part.
 Nevertheless, this weighting of the variance is important since the angle to a pair of points varies naturally stronger for a bigger distance.
 The variance of this value over all pairs for the query point $\vec{A}$ constitutes the angle-based outlier factor (ABOF) of $\vec{A}$.